 Edx Pricing

 While Edx has a free version that gives access to many of its courses, you can certainly not unlock all the advantages of the e-learning platform.
-To avail of all the benefits like certificates, assignments, quizzes, etc., you will have to upgrade the premium subscription.
+To avail of all the benefits like certificates, assignments, quizzes, etc., you must upgrade the premium subscription.

 Edx has a simple pricing plan for all the individual users out there.
-The paid subscription will cost you around $349 a year, and for people who want to achieve some excellent skills and upgrade their portfolio, this is the best membership plan.
+The paid subscription will cost you around $349 a year, and for people who want to acquire excellent skills and upgrade their portfolio, this is the best membership plan.

 Coursera Pricing